Morimit/Morimit_source/content/post/2023/blog-building-logs/index.md

 - Create a brand new SSH key in the local file `~/.ssh/`, and configurated GitHub Action.

 ### 2023.1.14
-- Modified the categories archive wection.
 - Added imgloop.

+## 2023.1.15
+- Added the My Life section (from categories section).